 Her time at Penn State did not go unnoticed as Schram was called into the United States U20 National Team camp where she later earned a spot on the side that went to Tokyo for the U20 World Cup.
 There, the US finished second in the group to Germany, advancing to the knockout stage.
 The Americans then took down North Korea and Nigeria, setting up a rematch with the Germans in the final.
 The United States prevailed 1-0, the third U20 World Cup title for the US.

-Upon graduation, Schram accepted a graduate assistant coaching position at West Virginia, helping the Mountaineers make the Elite Eight in 2015 and finish the season No. 2 in the country.
+Upon graduation in 2014, Schram accepted a graduate assistant coaching position at West Virginia, helping the Mountaineers make the Elite Eight in 2015 and finish the season No. 2 in the country.
 West Virginia won the Big 12 in both of Schram's seasons as graduate assistant coach.

 Schram holds USSF "D" and "C" licenses as well as an NSCAA Premier National Diploma.